 Why only seven lures?

 The answer is quite simple.
 These are my favorite lures so are the ones I always keep with me.
-Sure I do play around, and test many different lures.
-Most of which do catch fish, but this list is of my perennial favorites.
+Sure I do play around and test many different lures.
+Most of them do catch fish, but this list is of my perennial favorites.

 1# Jointed Rapala